Retaining Wall Construction and Repair

 Retaining Wall Stonework in Asheville

 At Shining Rock Stoneworks, we take pride in our retaining wall construction and repair services.
-Our retaining walls are built according to standards that have withstood the test of time for centuries, even millennia.
+Our retaining walls are built according to standards that have withstood the test of time for centuries.

 To ensure superior drainage and flexibility against frost heave, our walls are supported from behind by heartstone.
 This strategic element enhances the longevity and resilience of the structure, allowing it to withstand the elements and endure for years to come.

-As time passes, nature will embrace our walls.
-In the shade, moss will adorn the surface.
-Under the sun, trailing plants, flowers, or ornamental shrubs can be encouraged to trail across the top.
+A variety of horticultural elements are used to complement stone walls.
+In the shade, moss can cover the stone surfaces.
+Under full or partial sun, trailing plants, flowers, or ornamental shrubs can be encouraged to trail across the top.

 We also repair walls.
 Even a decent wall can fail over time, and many are built without drainage in mind.
 Our retaining wall repairs can match a still-standing stretch of a beloved older wall or create a brand new look.